 2. NAT Administrative Team Actions

-When the decision is ready for mailing, the NAT administrative team will follow the OHO eBP to release the case, specifically:
+When the decision is ready for mailing, the NAT administrative team will follow the OHO SHOP to release the case, specifically:

 Reopening prior claims in eView, when applicable;

 Using central print whenever possible to mail the decision, or, when not available, preparing copies of the decisional documents for the claimant, the representative (if any), and the claim(s) file;

 Closing the case in CPMS;

 Forwarding any fee agreement documents to the effectuating component; and

 When central print is not available, releasing the dated decision and any associated fee authorization to the claimant and appointed representative, if any.

 E. Fully Favorable OTR Decision Not Warranted